Spacial/awesome-systools/maker.md

 - [OpenBCI](https://openbci.com/): Open Source Biosensing Tools (EEG, EMG, EKG, and more)
 - [pigpio](https://github.com/bennuttall/pigpio): pigpio is a C library for the Raspberry which allows control of the General Purpose Input Outputs (GPIO).
 - [Your DS18B20 temperature sensor is likely a fake, counterfeit, clone...](https://github.com/cpetrich/counterfeit_DS18B20) How to tell original from fake DS18B20 temperature sensors.
+- [lightning-detector-MQTT2HA-Daemon](https://github.com/ironsheep/lightning-detector-MQTT2HA-Daemon): Linux script to monitor AS3935 lightning detector and report detections to MQTT.

 ## Test List